Representative Trial Experience:

 - In January, 2010, Mr. Comerford argued on behalf of HRI Properties and its subsidiary, Mermart, LLC, in the United States Court of Appeals for the Eighth Circuit.
 The case, Dubinsky et al. v.
 Mermart LLC, involved a dispute brought by subordinate bondholders over the refinancing and redevelopment of a historic structure in the Washington Avenue Loft District of downtown St. Louis.
 The Eighth Circuit affirmed dismissal in favor of Mermart and rejected the plaintiffs’ claims for breach of contract, unjust enrichment, negligence, and fraudulent misrepresentation.

 - Mr. Comerford represented a major defense contractor in an investigation by the United States Attorney’s Office and the Defense Criminal Investigative Service into allegations of improper billing and false claims.
 The matter was abandoned by the Government after an extensive investigation.

 - Mr. Comerford represented a large agricultural company in an investigation by the United States Attorney’s Office and the Environmental Protection Agency into allegations of Clean Water Act violations.

-John also represents individuals and corporations facing government investigations, including cases involving the U.S. Attorney’s Office, the Defense Criminal Investigative Service and the EPA.
-He counsels clients under investigation for corporate mismanagement, mortgage fraud, bank fraud and contractor fraud, as well as alleged violations of the False Claims Act and state and federal environmental regulations.
+- Mr. Comerford has represented a variety of individuals and corporations in investigations involving allegations of corporate mismanagement, mortgage fraud, band fraud and contractor fraud, as well as violations of the False Claims Act and environmental regulations.